-i.
-A short-story focuses on: a) many incidents b) mainly on one incident c) two incidents ii.
-The plot of a story means ...... a) the summary of the incidents b) the ideas expressed in a story c) the arrangement of the incidents in a story.

-iii.
-The narrator of a short-story is ...... a) the writer of the story b) the one who tells the story c) the main character of the story.
+- i.
+A short-story focuses on: a) many incidents b) mainly on one incident c) two incidents - ii.
+The plot of a story means a) the summary of the incidents b) the ideas expressed in a story c) the arrangement of the incidents in a story. - iv.
+The theme of the story is: - a) the idea or message expressed in it b) the title of the story c) the main incident of the story.